MQM insurrection (1978–1992): Ethnic violence

 The first victims of the MQM in the 1980s were primarily ethnic Pashtuns, who were generally targeted on trivial grounds which the MQM did its best to exacerbate.
 In 1985, a bus accident led to the death of Bushra Zaidi, by an Azad Kashmiri Punjabi driver, ignited tensions and resulted in riots in Orangi Town of Karachi.
 Mobs, especially university students, attacked ethnic Pashtuns and policemen, blaming the ethnic group for car accidents in the city, resulting in the killings of over 100 people.
 During the riots, the APMSO printed and distributed inflammatory pamphlets against the ethnic group, grounding the city to a halt and shutting down educational institutions.
-On September 30, 1988, hundreds of people, mostly Muhajirs, were killed in Hyderabad, Sindh in what was known as "Black Friday".
+On September 30, 1988, hundreds of people, mostly Muhajirs, were killed in Hyderabad, Sindh.
 The death toll was above 250, and the attacks are said to have been coordinated and carried out by Sindhi Nationalist militants.
-Unidentified gunmen opened fire on large crowds of innocent bystanders, including women and children, in Latifabad.
-The MQM accused Qadir Magsi and Sindhudesh supporters carrying out the attack.
+Unidentified gunmen opened fire on large crowds of bystanders, The MQM accused Qadir Magsi and Sindhudesh supporters carrying out the attack.

 The following day Sindhis were killed in ethnic rioting which killed at least 46 people.
 A curfew was enforced in both Karachi and Hyderabad.

 In total over 200+ people died by MQM retaliation in the span of two days.
 In 1990, in response to the Pucca Qila Operation by the Sindh Police, which caused the deaths of anywhere from 70 to 250 Muhajirs civilians and forced the Pakistan Army to be deployed in order to stop the massacre, MQM-affiliated militants conducted retaliatory attacks which led to the deaths of 130 people.

 Extortion

 The MQM's initial source of funding relied on Zakat, voluntary donations from its members.
 However, in the 1990s, the MQM adopted a new approach called "Bhatta" or forced tax and protection money collection from commercial areas in Karachi.
 The party also resorted to illegal funding methods such as bank robberies in 1988.
-The "Bhattia" mafia extorted money from various professionals, including traders, businessmen, bankers, doctors, teachers, construction workers, and religious figures.
+The "Bhatta" mafia extorted money from various professionals, including traders, businessmen, bankers, doctors, teachers, construction workers, and religious figures.
 This funding scheme blurred the lines between politics and crime in Karachi, as some criminal groups transformed into political parties' armed wings.